American Intelligence Journal

 The legal environment increasingly demands joint, interagency, and coalition approaches to military and homeland security operations.
-Today, the military intelligence professional must be proficient across traditional and emerging disciplines, missions and functions.
+Today, the military intelligence professional must be proficient across traditional and emerging disciplines, missions, and functions.
 NMIA is the only joint military intelligence professional association in the United States.
 Our American Intelligence Journal offers readers an artful balance between the wisdom of scholars and the street smarts of practitioners.
 We also encourage international authors.

 The Journal features leading-edge work by authors throughout the wider Intelligence Community, the armed services, and academia.
-We have an active dialogue with the National Defense Intelligence College, the National War College, the Senior Service Colleges, and American Military University to review and publish appropriate articles by their faculty and students.
+We have an active dialogue with the National Intelligence University, the National Defense University, the Senior Service Colleges, and American Military University to review and publish appropriate articles by their faculty and students.
 Pieces submitted for publication must pass a careful peer review process.

-The American Intelligence Journal is presently published twice a year; hardcopies are mailed to NMIA members and subscribers.
+The American Intelligence Journal is presently published twice a year; digital copies are sent to NMIA members and subscribers.
 Selected articles are now available on the NMIA portal.
 Guidance provided by the Editorial Review Board assures that the Journal retains its unique, instructive, and beneficial place among publications serving the military intelligence community and the American public.

-Feel free to browse through the AIJ Table of Contents available on the website or this Excel file.
-NMIA will be making back issues available in the very near future.
+Feel free to browse through the AIJ Table of Contents available on the website or a PDF listing.
+Some back issues are available for purchase through the website.

 After over 30 years in publication we are pleased to announce that the

 Vol. 28, No. 2, 2010, was the last full paper production of AIJ.
 The theme of that issue was 'Cyber Security and Operations.'
-In the future, the Journal will be provided to all NMIA members electronically.
+Now the Journal will be provided to all NMIA members electronically.